Is it possible to bless your husband on a budget?

 Now, we all have different versions of “looking fabulous”, but we can all agree that a taking shower/bath, brushing your teeth, fixing your hair and dabbing some deodorant covers about the basics.

-(I am laughing as I type this because I haven’t done any of those things and it is way past midday and my husband is working from home today.
-Yikes, excuse me while I follow my own advice)
+(Confession: I just realized I haven’t done any of these things and it is way past midday and my husband is working from home today.
+Yikes, excuse me while I follow my own advice.)

 Just make the effort.